 Can you be fit and fat?

-Blair and his team of scientist posed the question “Can you be fit and fat?”.
-For eight years Blair and his team studied the health of nearly 20,000 men between the ages of 30 and 83.
-He put them through complete physical assessments including treadmill tests for cardiovascular fitness and body-composition assessments.
+“Can you be fit and fat?” was a question posed by Professor Steven Blair of the University of South Carolina.
+For eight years, Blair and his team studied the health of nearly 20,000 men between the ages of 30 and 83.
+He put them through complete physical assessments including treadmill tests for cardiovascular fitness and body composition assessments.
 The results concluded that fitness turned out to be a far more reliable predictor of health and longevity than either weight or BMI.

 Unfit men with BMIs of less than 27 had a death rate that was 2.8 times greater than men with BMIs of 30 or higher (considered obese) who were moderately fit.

 Blair also published a study on the role that fitness vs. fatness, or higher BMI, plays in women’s long-term health.
 Among 9,925 women who had been patients at the Cooper Clinic at the Cooper Institute, moderately fit women of all weights averaged a 48 percent lower risk of dying prematurely (from all causes) than unfit women.
 Highly fit women (those who could walk longest on the treadmill) had the lowest risk of premature death of all, nearly 60 percent lower than thin but unfit women.